 dependence for origin (e.g. an artifact such as a spark plug depends on human designers and engineers for the origin of its existence, not however for its continued existence; you depend similarly on your parents for your origin, not however for your continued existence; the boundary of Iraq depended on certain decisions made by the British and French diplomats Sir Mark Sykes and François Georges-Picot in 1916; it does not, however, depend on Sykes and Picot for its continued existence.

-Theorem: an entity does not s-depend on any of its parts or on anything it is part of.
-[013-001]
+a(s-dependence)[Theorem: an entity does not s-depend on any of its parts or on anything it is part of.
+[013-001]]